Is Sologistics Australia a Clean Energy Council Approved Solar Retailer?

 How much does it cost?

-You should be paying only around $750 per KW for your high-quality PV system, fully installed and operational (after rebate).
+You should be paying no more than $325 per KW for your standard, high-quality PV system, fully installed and operational (after rebate).

 No 2 situations are ever identical (equipment, installation requirements at your site etc) and so there is variance in ultimate cost, but generally speaking, if your situation is fairly straightforward and you are being asked to spend much more than this, then that’s a bit expensive, and alternatively if somebody is offering you a system for much less than this, we’d question the quality – somebody is cutting corners somewhere.